DeveshPatodkar/Todo/README.md

-# TerabhAI_TODO API
+# TODO API for front-end task

-This repository contains the backend for the TerabhAI_TODO API.
+This repository contains the backend for the TODO API.
 The API provides functionality for managing tasks with user authentication.

 ## Setup Instructions